Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 As we come to a close, the last stakeholder question follows suit as essential, does location matter?
 While we have our main plan for markteing to those in a higher / lower tax bracket and which apps to use.
 Location can make or break the success of our ad campaign.

-This section will see the effects location and demographics have on consumers's desired social media platform and time spent on this platform.
+This section will see the effects location and demographics have on consumers's desired social media platform and time spent on said platform.

+## How does Location and Demographics affect userbase, time spent on platforms, and average time spent on platforms by user.

 [In]